Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

 Note that the condition of being peric is not really a property of block maps, but instead a property of pairs of subshifts.
-Note that every morphism is peric in P(1/2/3) and (K/T/M/P)1.
+Also, every morphism is peric in P(1/2/3) and (K/T/M/P)1.

 \begin{proposition} The split monics of (M/P)2 are exactly the peric injections. \end{proposition}